a00908270/masterthesis/thesis.md

 ##### /swagger

-The API provided by the services is documented and *Swagger* provides a web interface to the documentation.
+The API, provided by the services, is documented and *Swagger* provides a web interface to the documentation.